Texas Society of Architects Mentorship Program

-The Mentorship Program is intended for EPs to gain valuable knowledge and insight into their architectural careers from fellow professionals and their mentor.
+The Texas Architects Mentorship Program is intended for emerging professionals (EPs) to gain valuable knowledge and insight into their architectural careers from fellow professionals and their mentor.
 EPs should expect to contribute to the discussions, share experiences, and even share new methods or techniques their mentor may not have knowledge of.
 The purpose of the family is to collaborate, share, and learn from one another.
 EPs are also encouraged to conduct meetings or take on leadership roles in organizing activities for their family.

 Families are encouraged to connect on a monthly basis.
 While face-to-face interactions are preferred, conference calls and video chat services could also be used.
 Attendance at the Texas Society of Architects 75th Annual Convention and Design Expo in Houston on November 6–8, 2014, will provide an excellent opportunity for the families to meet and share their experiences.

 BACKGROUND AND PROGRAM DEVELOPMENT

 The Texas Society of Architects Career Building Committee formed in 2012 to create programs and initiatives geared towards EPs with the hope of providing resources to help them in their professional development.
 In light of this task, the committee has undertaken the formation of a statewide mentorship program that connects EPs (associate members and architects licensed within 10 years) with experienced architect members, the majority of whom are members of the College of Fellows to EPs.
 Fellows are architects who have been identified by the AIA as proven leaders in their field, while EPs are a group consisting of associates and architects licensed less than 10 years.
 This program leverages the Fellows’ substantial wealth of experience and information while pairing them with a pool of EPs that is hands-on with today’s cutting-edge tools and technologies.

 Need for Mentorship Beyond the Office